WillDoIt26/ICC-Cricket-Dashboard/README.md

 ## 📊 Overview

-This Power BI Dashboard presents an interactive and comprehensive analysis of ICC Test Cricket data, focused on **Indian players' performance**.
+This Power BI Dashboard presents an interactive and comprehensive analysis of ICC Cricket data, focused on **Indian players' performance**.
 The dashboard uses curated datasets (sourced from Kaggle) to explore and visualize batting statistics, player rankings, and comparative insights.

 ## 📌 Features